 The executive programme creates a tremendous group dynamic where approximately 30 like-minded individuals join together for the 2 intensive weekends.
 This creates an extremely stimulating experience for all course participants and it ensures that individuals are helped to complete the programme.

-Most of the students who enrol on the programme are practising managers.
+All students who enrol on the programme are practising managers.
 This enables them to apply the ‘action learning’ concept and utilise the theoretical knowledge learned during the modules back to their own organisations.
 This has proven to be both an effective way of learning for the individual and of real benefit to the individual’s company.
-The programme involves a 20,000 word dissertation which can equate to a large and expensive piece of consultancy work for an individual’s employer or company.
+The programme involves a 18,000 word dissertation which can equate to a large and expensive piece of consultancy work for an individual’s employer or company.
 The subject of the research project is chosen by the student, depending on the issues currently facing their company and the needs of their business.
 The aim of the project is to not only conduct a one-off piece of consultancy work, but to change the way students think about the business as a whole in order to become more proactive in areas of the company other than their day-to-day tasks.
-It encourages employees to reach beyond their job descriptions and to proactively seek opportunities and combats problems within the company strategy.
+It encourages employees to reach beyond their job descriptions, to proactively seek opportunities and combat problems within the company strategy.